ionic-team/capacitor-site/docs/plugins/web.md

   - dotNetkow
 ---

-# Capacitor Web/PWA Plugin Guide

 Capacitor utilizes a web/native compatibility layer, making it easy to build plugins that have functionality when running natively as well as when running in a PWA on the Web.

 ## Getting Started

-To get started, first generate a plugin as shown in the [Getting Started](/docs/plugins/creating-plugins#plugin-generator) section of the Plugin guide.
+To get started, first generate a plugin as shown in the [Getting Started](../plugins/creating-plugins.md#plugin-generator) section of the Plugin guide.

 Next, open `my-plugin/src/web.ts` in your editor of choice.